 While you can type whole sentences or questions into Google and still retrieve search results, this approach will not work when searching for you peer-reviewed sources in the library databases.
 Instead, you will need to break down your topic and research questions into keywords.

 From there, think of synonyms for those keywords, considering terms that are broader and more specific.
-For example, some synonyms for "peer editing" could be "peer review" or "peer coaching."
+For example, some synonyms of "military rhetoric" could be "military discourse," "military communication," etc.

 Once you have your list of keywords, you can combine them into search phrases using Boolean operators to narrow or broaden the scope of your search.
 There are three common types of Boolean operators: AND, OR, NOT.
 You will see these listed as options on the Advanced Search page of most library databases.

 Another strategy is to use quotation marks when you want to search for a particular phrase or concept.

 Most databases and search engines will provide options to help refine your search to save you the time of sifting through irrelevant sources.
 Some of the common search limiters that will be most helpful to you are

 If you are performing a basic search in something like Primo or one of the databases, these search limiters will appear on the left hand side of your search results.
 When using the advanced search feature, the search limiters will appear on the search screen.